SixDimensions/CQ-Extended-Tag-Library/index.md

 ### How do I use the tags?

-All of the tags use the cqex namespace.
-For more information on the available tags and functions and how to utilize them, please consult the documentation page.
+All of the tags use the ext namespace.
+For more information on the available tags and functions and how to utilize them, please consult the [usage page](usage.html).

 ### Learn More